Skip to content

 Other variations use clamato, a clam + tomato juice mix which I tend to enjoy as much as the so called original.
 Pop open the ice-cold beer, add some tomato juice or clamato, a nice amount of fresh squeezed lime juice, a shot of hot sauce (*mine is cannabis infused guajillo hot sauce) and pour everything into a glass full of ice.

 There is no “wrong” way to make a michelada.
 I also garnish this cooling hot weather beer cocktail with a lime and a young cannabis leaf.
-The marijuana michelada is cool, refreshing, and easy to consume any day of the year.
+The name marijuana michelada implies a cool, refreshing, and easy-to-consume beverage that can be enjoyed any day of the year.

 P.S.
 I live in a no judgment zone so if you feel like making an entire pitcher of this bad ass beverage… do it!